xedbg/platformio-docs/platforms/atmelmegaavr_extra.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``pymcuprog`` is a Python-based CLI tool for programming AVR devices with UPDI interface using either a Microchip debugger (Atmel-ICE, PICkit4, Snap, Curiosity Nano) or via a standard serial port.
+``pymcuprog`` is a Python-based CLI tool for programming AVR devices with UPDI interface using either a Microchip debugger (Atmel-ICE, PowerDebugger, PICkit4, Snap, PKOB nano / nEDBG / Curiosity Nano debugger) or via a standard serial port.
 It can be installed directly in the PlatformIO virtual environment using the following command:

 .. code-block:: bash